hurshd0/train_ml_with_github_actions/README.md

-# Automate your training of ML models with Github Actions, DVC for large datasets and CML to create reports
+# Automate your training of ML models with Github Actions

-Learn how to do ML Ops using Github Actions, DVC, and CML